ChilliCream/hotchocolate-docs/docs/banana-cakepop.md

 _Banana Cake Pop_ uses 2-phase introspection to tune the IDE to the GraphQL features that are supported by a GraphQL server.

-With two phase introspection _Banana Cake Pop_ does not limit you to a certain GraphQL spec version but checks for certain features like repeatable directives or subscription support.
+With 2-phase introspection _Banana Cake Pop_ does not limit you to a certain GraphQL spec version but checks for certain features like repeatable directives or subscription support.

 <img src="../../../../img/bcp_5.png" height="367" width="609">